Refuse Fascism

 Several demonstrators pleaded with the Supreme Court police, hoping to cajole them into joining the demonstrators by leaping over the bicycle rack barricades at the foot of the Court’s majestic steps.
 These demonstrators are very naive.
 The men standing watch may have opinions, but they are just doing a job.

-The demonstrators headed east, which puzzled me.
-I had planned to head to the White House, where I had assumed the march would end.
+As I kept one eye on the police and the man now in the distance, I noticed that the demonstrators were moving eastward, which puzzled me.
+I had planned to head to the White House, where I assumed the march would terminate.
 Turns out the marchers were headed to Stanton Park for more speeches.
 I later learned that the White House was not on today’s agenda, which strikes me as just plain stupid.
-If the demonstrators were serious about removing Donald J. Trump from office, why wouldn’t the march culminate in Lafayette Park across from the White House?
+If the demonstrators were focused on removing Donald J. Trump from office, why wouldn’t the march culminate in Lafayette Park across from the White House?
+A symbolic refutation of his authoritarian proclivities.

-As I headed down Capitol Hill, the man who had been questioned by the Supreme Court Police was also headed down the hill, accompanied by several bicycle cops.
+As I headed down Capitol Hill, the man who had been questioned by the Supreme Court Police was also headed down the hill, accompanied by several police officers.
 At the bottom of the hill, the officers departed.
 At that point, I approached the man, asking him what had transpired.
-Turns out, the man is a retired police officer who attends anti-Trump demonstrations.
-To protect himself from potential threats, he carries a concealed weapon with him, which he is licensed to carry.
+Turns out, he is a retired police officer who attends anti-Trump demonstrations.
+To protect himself from potential threats (like a mass shooter or someone driving car into the crowd), he carries a concealed weapon with him, which he is licensed to carry.
 If I understood him correctly, he knew that he could not bring a weapon into the Capitol, but he didn’t realize that weapons are prohibited on Capitol Hill.

-Looking at some photographs that included the man, I couldn’t tell how the police even knew he was carrying a concealed weapon, but I don’t have their training.
-In any event, I assume that as they were questioning him, someone verified his identity as a retired police officer.
-I don’t know whether they gave him the his gun back, but I suspect so, which would explain why the officers accompanied him to the foot of Capitol Hill.
+Looking at some of my earlier photographs that included the man, I couldn’t tell how the police even knew he was carrying a concealed weapon, but I don’t have their training.
+In any event, I assume that as they were questioning him, someone was verifying his identity as a retired police officer.
+I don’t know whether they gave him his gun back, but I suspect so, which would explain why the officers accompanied him to the foot of Capitol Hill.
 I found him to be both friendly and creditable.

-As I continued toward the White House, I spoke with a fellow photographer, who told me that the marchers would not be stopping by the White House.
+As I continued toward the White House, I called a fellow photographer, who told me that the marchers would not be stopping by the White House.
 As I said, a stupid logistical decision.

 [Click on an Image to Enlarge It.
 The Images Are Not Necessarily in Exact Chronological Order]